microse-rpc/microse-node/README.md

 ```

 In other files, just define and export a default class, and merge the type to
-the namespace `app`, so that another file can access it directly via namespace.
+the `app` namespace, so that another file can access it directly without import.

 (NOTE: Microse offers first priority of the `default` export, if a module
 doesn't have a default export, microse will try to load all exports instead.)